Search for heavy neutral leptons in $W^+\to\mu^{+}\mu^{\pm}\text{jet}$ decays: Fit strategy and results

 \subsection{Normalisation channel}

 The yield of the normalisation channel is determined using a binned maximum-likelihood fit to the muon transverse momentum distribution separately for each year of data taking and in eight bins of muon pseudorapidity.
 The fit is performed separately for positively and negatively charged muons to account for the difference in production rate at LHCb.
 The main background contributions are $\gamma/\Z^{(*)} \to \mu \mu$ decays and hadron misidentification (denoted as QCD).
 Minor contamination from $\Z\to\tau\tau$, $\W\to\tau\nu$ and $\bbbar$ processes is also present.
 The templates are obtained in bins of pseudorapidity from simulation for each component, with the exception of the QCD background templates that are determined from a control sample characterised by large energy deposits in the calorimeters.
 The yields for the minor background contributions are fixed to their expected values from simulation.
 The yield for the $\Z\to\muon\muon$ component is constrained to the value obtained from the corresponding control region extrapolated according to simulation.
-The distribution of the muon transverse momentum for 2012 data integrated over pseudorapidity is shown in \fig\ref{fig:normfit} with the fit result superimposed.
+The distribution of the muon transverse momentum for 2012 data integrated over pseudorapidity is shown in \fig\ref{fig:normfit} with the filled histograms resulting from the fit to the data overlaid.

 Systematic uncertainties on the normalisation yield are estimated separately for the 2011 and 2012 data sets by varying the shape and normalisation of the templates.
 Replacing the QCD template with an exponential distribution and varying the $\W\to\muon\neu$ templates each yield a difference with respect to the default fit of about 1\%, which is assigned as a systematic uncertainty.
 The ratio of measured QCD yields per pseudorapidity bin between positively and negatively charged muons deviates from unity.
 A systematic uncertainty of 0.7\% is assigned to account for the difference with respect to the default fit when the normalisation of the QCD component is fixed bin by bin to the average of the yields.
 Systematic uncertainties of less than 0.1\% are assigned for each of the components whose yield is fixed in the fit to account for the largest variation observed with respect to the default fit when each yield is changed by one standard deviation.
 For the 2011 data set an additional source of uncertainty is considered to account for the difference in templates between 2011 and 2012 simulation, resulting in 0.7\% assigned systematic uncertainty.
 The total systematic uncertainty on the normalisation yield is 1.8\% and 1.6\% for the 2011 and 2012 data sets, respectively.